willierushrush/willierushrush.github.io/_pages/about.md

 author_profile: true
 ---

-My name is Willie Rush Lim.
-Born and raised in the tropics of Indonesia, educated in the little red dot of Singapore, and previously based in a bustling neighbourhood in London, I am currently a graduate student in mathematics at Stony Brook University, NY.
+Born and raised in the tropics of Indonesia, the teenage me grew up in the little red dot of Singapore and spent my college/uni years in London.
+I am currently a graduate student in mathematics at Stony Brook University, NY, specialising in complex analysis and holomorphic dynamics.

-In this blog, you will find posts about mathematics, life in graduate school, and my personal experiences.